jazznbass/wmisc/README.md

 # wmisc
 This R package comprises miscellaneous functions that I use to ease my work.
-It is here to be accessible by people who work with code.
+It is here to be accessible by people who work with my code.